 The authorization process for the marketing of new drugs, biologics, medical devices, over-the-counter medications has been already covered by Question 3 in Regulatory, Pricing, and Reimbursement Overview.

-In addition, biomedical cellular products (“BCP”), i.e. products containing cultivated living cells of human, used in various studies and in medicine, can be classified as “other medicinal products”.
+In addition, biomedical cellular products (the “BCP”), i.e. products containing cultivated living cells of humans, used in various studies and medicine, can be classified as “other medicinal products”.

 BCP authorization process includes obligatory receiving of marketing authorization.
 BCP manufacturers can only distribute them to: